Adrian-pcq/python-p3-v2-final-project-template/README.md

 # Phase 3 Project: Dealer CLI
 It's a CLI APP that contains information about available cars and the factories they belong to.
-Comes with multiples functionalities for the user.
+Comes with multiples functionalities for the user. **And comes with colors!**

 ---